zirdl/gallery/content/info/index.md

   publishResources: false
 ---

 Hello there!
 I'm **Gio**, an amateur photographer and tech enthusiast based in San Juan, La Union.
-My forte is on documentary and street photography, but I can also do portraits.
+My forte is on documentary and street photography, but I do artistic portraits.

 developed with Hugo using <u>[bridget theme](https://github.com/Sped0n/bridget)</u>